Orange-OpenSource/ouds-ios/OUDS/README.md

 First, create a _Swift class_ which will inherit from `OrangeTheme` or `OUDSTheme`.
 You can see `OrangeTheme` as more specified and less abtract as `OUDSTheme` which is the base of all themes.
 Then, you should override the _semantic tokens_ and _components tokens_ you want ; we recommend to use _Swift extensions_ for clarity reasons.
-If your theme needs to define its own _raw tokens_, you can also define them using a `struct` and the _raw tokens types_.
+If your theme needs to define its own _raw tokens_, you can also define them using a `enum` and the _raw tokens types_.

 For example: